danial-amin/d.amin.github.io/_posts/2025-04-15-Specialist-vs-Generalist.md

 *What are your thoughts on persona-driven AI architecture?
 Have you experimented with specialized AI agents in your organization?
 Share your experiences in the comments below.*

 ---
+*This work has been prepared in collaboration with a Generative AI language model (LLM), which contributed to drafting and refining portions of the text under the author’s direction.*
 ## References

 [^1]: Bommasani, R., Hudson, D. A., Adeli, E., Altman, R., Arora, S., von Arx, S., ..., & Liang, P. (2021).
 On the opportunities and risks of foundation models. *arXiv preprint arXiv:2108.07258*. https://arxiv.org/abs/2108.07258